-Dish gardens are arranged so that plants and the container together complete an artistic design.
-All parts of the design should be in proportion.
+Terrariums are arranged so that plants and the container together complete an artistic design.
+All parts of the design should be in proportion or scale.
 There should be one focal point or center of interest.
 All plants must be removed from their pots and planted in the container.
 No treated or cut plant material is permitted.
 Accessories may be used, but must not predominate and must be placed within the container, not outside.
-No bases are allowed and you can't have multiple or divided planting areas.
+There can be only one planting area -- no multiple or divided planting areas.